Shall I be dignified? Shall I be vain?

 I think the Reaper drives distracted,

-likes it when we do, too, lazy bastard,
+and likes it when we do, too, the lazy bastard,

 probably digs beat poetry,

 likes to play the bongos

 but can’t quite keep rhythm.

 spills the seven of diamonds,

 stoops to gather it,